Day care workers charged, accused of scaring tots with mask

 Crook said his office, the county prosecuting attorney and the district attorney met earlier this week with the children’s parents about the case.
 On Wednesday, at least one set of parents signed felony child abuse complaints, he said, adding a judge issued warrants Thursday for the women.

 Crook said all five live in the area.
-Sierra McCandless, 21; Oci-Anna Kilburn, 28; Jennifer Newman, 25, and Shyenne Shelton, 28, are accused of three counts of felony child abuse, the sheriff’s statement said.
+Sierra McCandless, 21; Oci-Anna Kilburn, 28; Jennifer Newman, 25, and Misty Shyenne Mills, 28, are accused of three counts of felony child abuse, the sheriff’s statement said.

 Another woman, Traci Hutson, 44, faces charges of failure to report abuse by a mandatory reporter and simple assault against a minor — both misdemeanors, he added.

-At a hearing, bond was set at $20,000 each for McCandless and Kilburn and $15,000 each for Newman and Shelton.
+At a hearing, bond was set at $20,000 each for McCandless and Kilburn and $15,000 each for Newman and Mills.
 Because she faces misdemeanor charges, Hutson was not required to post bond.

 It was not immediately known if any of those facing charges have attorneys who could speak on their behalf.

-Note: This story was first published Oct.
-20, 2022.
-It was updated Oct.
-21, 2022, to correct the name of one of the women charged to Misty Shyenne Mills, instead of Shyenne Shelton.